 Exhibitions currently in development include Mervyn Peake, Gunter Grass, Alasdair Gray, Angus McBane, Stephen Tennant & Austin Osman Spare

 Include: Matthew Killick - Vanessa Hodgkinson - Philip Hoare & Angela Cockayne - The House of Fairy Tales - Strange Attractor - Fieldgate Gallery - Lina Scheynius - Marcelle Hanselaar - Peattie and Taylor - Samantha Sweeting - Stephen Wright - Zoe Beloff - Cody Critcheloe - Beasts Royal - And the Walls Dissolved... - Matthew Killick & Katie Gaudion - Stephen Tennant - Mervyn Peake and Maeve Gilmore - Alex Binnie - Tessa Farmer - Leonora Carrington - Tilly Losch - Glitterbug - Bones of my Hand, - Sebastian Horsely, Cecil Beaton and many more.

-Admission to the Museum is £6.
-Full price admission includes a free cup of tea upon request.
+Admission to the Museum is £10.
+Concessions/Locals/Those With a Bar Reservation £6 Admission includes a free cup of tea upon request.

 Please note Saturdays are our busiest day of the week.
 As the Museum has a very limited capacity, admission cannot be guaranteed for all guests upon arrival.
 We will do our very best to ensure a wonderful experience for all visitors.
 If visiting a Saturday, please plan to expect a wait.
 Reservations for a drink in our cocktail bar before your visit to the museum are strongly encouraged.
 Book your table here.